-Catch up on the latest Australian secular news and views with the NSL’s Weekend Wrap for 10 October 2021.
+Catch up on the latest Australian secular news and views with the National Secular Lobby’s Weekend Wrap for 25 February 2024.

 We recognise that the right to freedom of religion or belief entails state neutrality in matters of religion.
 That is, the people should enjoy both freedom of religious belief and practice and freedom from imposed religious doctrine and practice.

 Recognition of both the freedom to hold or practice a religion or belief, and freedom from the imposition of religious ideas and practices on others thus raises the need for a secular state; a clear and effective separation of religious influence on state activity, often called ‘separation of church and state’.

 We hold that Australia is currently a ‘soft theocracy’; that is, the state favours religious institutions through taxpayer-funded grants, tax exemptions, as well as exceptions to discrimination law, and religious influence in law-making.

 We are located at Humanist House, 10 Shepherd St, Chippendale, Sydney, just off Broadway/Parramatta Rd, near Sydney University.

 … or when our street sign is visible on the footpath.

 The Bookshop is part of The Secular Association of NSW, formerly The Rationalist Association of NSW, dating from 1912.

 We sell freethought books critical of religion; history; poetry; large coffee table books, classical fiction and 100s of novels.

 The Bookshop is near a hotel, a wine bar, and cafés.